 - Alternatively, twist the plastic wrap on both ends, as if you were wrapping a candy.

 - Cut the dough into 8 disks.
 This will make 4 smaller chicken pot pies that can be baked in ramekens.

 - Preheat the oven to 400F.

-- If making 4 single portion pot pies, roll out 4 disks into 8"-9" circles and 4 disks into 5"-6" circles respectively.
+- If making smaller pot pies in 4 ramekins, roll out 4 disks into 8"-9" circles and 4 disks into 5"-6" circles respectively.

 - Bake on the rack positioned in the middle of the oven for about 50 minutes or until the pastry is golden brown.
 Let rest for 15 minutes before serving.

 This post was updated on March 4, 2019